-Register online at www.smarttech.com/registration.
+Register online at smarttech.com/registration.

-Keep the following information available in case you need to contact SMART Technical Support.
+Keep the following information available in case you need to contact SMART Support.

-Product Key:
+Product key:

-Date of Purchase:
+Date of purchase:

-Trademark Notice
+Trademark notice

-The SMART logo, smarttech, SMART Board, SMART Notebook, SMART Podium and all SMART Taclines are trademarks or registered trademarks of SMART Technologies ULC in the U.S. and/or other countries.
+SMART Board, SMART Notebook, smarttech, the SMART logo and all SMART taglines are trademarks or registered trademarks of SMART Technologies ULC in the U.S. and/or other countries.
 Linux is a registered trademark of Linus Torvalds.
 Debian is a registered trademark of Software in the Public Interest, Inc. Red Hat, Fedora, and RPM are trademarks or registered trademarks of Red Hat, Inc. All other third-party product and company names may be trademarks of their respective owners.